juliusbroomfield/interview-prep/study-guide.md

 5. Coding

-   - Prioritize readibility and follow closely to the pseudocode
+   - Prioritize readibility and follow closely to the pseudocode; modularize the code from the beginning

    - Try to use helper functions if it simplfies the code, might not need to fill it out in the end